 Ideally, you should weigh yourself about 30 minutes after you get up, or at least three hours after working out.

-- Make sure your profile information such as height, gender, and age are correctly filled within the Withings App.
+- Make sure your profile information such as height, gender, and age are entered correctly within the Withings App.
 To check this, select Profile within the app and then select your name under your profile picture at the top of the screen.

 Change your height, gender or age if necessary.

 - Make sure you selected the right body type by activating or de-activating the Athlete mode in your profile in the Withings App.

 - Your body composition values will fluctuate depending on your weight measurement values.
 This is because the fat mass calculation is based on total weight.